Discover the Fascinating History of Dublin's River Liffey and its Bridges!

 - Availability: Weekdays all year around

-- Linear walk passing all 18 Dublin City bridges over the River Liffey
+- Linear walk passing 16 Dublin City bridges that span the River Liffey

 - Heuston Station